LiptonB/octotrike.github.io/tools.md

 ---
 title: Tools
+description: Download, installation, use & versioning information for the Trike tool.
 ---

 There are two implementations of Trike.
 One is a spreadsheet, and the other is a standalone desktop tool.
 We have big plans for the latter (read more [below](#standalone)), but unless you are a Trike or Smalltalk developer, you want the spreadsheet.